-So many of the jackets that we tested are marketed for runners, but few seemed to be really designed for runners.
+Many of the jackets that we tested are marketed for runners, but few seemed to be designed for runners.
 Breathability is a huge factor in a running-specific jacket, as it's easy to quickly work up a sweat no matter how cold or windy it might be outside.
-The ability to get adequate ventilation is crucial to running jacket success, so our testing team evaluated material choice and ventilation for this highly important category.
+The ability to maintain adequate ventilation is crucial to running jacket success, so our testing team evaluated material choice and ventilation for this highly important category.

 The Airshed, to be frank, blew us away.
 Despite its lack of vents in the back or armpits, the singular nylon fabric made for an incredibly breathable layer.
-The fabric is surprisingly thin and delicate, nearly translucent, and it lacked the "trash bag effect" that we found in some other lightweight jackets, like the Mountain Hardwear Ghost Lite.
+The fabric is surprisingly thin and delicate, nearly translucent, and it lacked the "trash bag effect" that we found in some other lightweight jackets.

 Not everyone who tried this jacket was a big fan of the pullover design, but there was unanimous agreement that the long front zipper allowed for excellent airflow.
 This jacket's stellar breathability is no-doubt one of the main reasons we could so easily award it our top award.

 As much as we like running in the sunshine in perfect spring temperatures, that's not always what we get.
 And since we're not going to let a little rain or wind get in the way of our workouts, we need a layer that can keep up with us.
 Weather resistance comes in a few different forms, so we looked at each product's ability to protect us from wind, cold, and precipitation.